 Kaiser Permanente provides essential support for the American Nurses Foundation “RN Initiative” to launch and design a national multiphase proposal to reimagine nursing education, regulation, and practice.

-In the wake of COVID-19, online training for pandemic readiness is offered to licensed vocational nurses and licensed pratical nurses as a project of Futuro Health, a California-based nonprofit established by Kaiser Permanente and the Service Employees International Union-United Healthcare Workers West.
+In the wake of COVID-19, online training for pandemic readiness is offered to licensed vocational nurses and licensed practical nurses as a project of Futuro Health, a California-based nonprofit established by Kaiser Permanente and the Service Employees International Union-United Healthcare Workers West.

 A landmark nursing book is published about the Kaiser Foundation School of Nursing, documenting the 75-year history of disruptive innovation and the many accomplishments of Kaiser Permanente nurses over the years.